 If you’re working out or playing sports, look for masks with soft, stretchy material like spandex and polyester,” said Lori Grooms, director of infection prevention for OSF HealthCare.
 “Masks with those materials help wick away sweat during intense physical activity or when you are sweating.”

 What if the goal is to breathe easier while wearing a mask?

-“For masks with the best breathability, look for masks made from multiple (about three layers) of tight woven cotton, cotton-polyester blends or linen materials,” Lori said.
+“For masks with the best breathability, look for masks made from multiple (about two to three layers) of tight woven cotton, cotton-polyester blends or linen materials,” Lori said.

 Masks to avoid